 Meanwhile, parents had begun a recall petition aimed at removing all five trustees on the West Ada School Board.
 Vice President Steve Smylie resigned in the wake of the sickouts.
 Board Chairman Ed Klopfenstein stepped down from his leadership position but will remain on the board.

 Nevertheless, the school board has refused to back down or come to an agreement with the West Ada Education Association, and the union has suspended further actions until a school board meeting slated for October 27.
 Capping the tumultuous week, a group of parents backed by the Liberty Justice Center filed suit against the union, claiming the sickout was an illegal strike, as Idaho law bars strikes by educators.
-However, the statue does not prescribe any enforcement measures that can be brought to bear against the union.
+However, the statute does not prescribe any enforcement measures that can be brought to bear against the union.